FgForrest/evitaDB/documentation/user/en/use/connectors/graphql.md

 The basic idea of using the IDE is to first fetch the GraphQL API schema from one of the above-mentioned URLs that are exposed by evitaDB.
 Then explore the API schema using the IDE's docs/API schema explorer and start typing a query or mutation to send to the server.
-In case of e.g. the [Altair](https://altairgraphql.dev/) you don't even need to explore the API schema manually because Altair has, like many others, has a code-completion in its editor based on the retrieved API schema.
+In case of e.g. the [evitaLab](https://evitadb.io/blog/09-our-new-web-client-evitalab) or [Altair](https://altairgraphql.dev/)
+you don't even need to explore the API schema manually because they provide, like many others, a code-completion in their editors based on the retrieved API schema.

 ### Recommended client libraries